JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 You can configure Node.js settings to use for each subproject, or set them for the project as a whole.

-For example, to set the Node.js version for a specific subproject, add the following lines to its Gradle block:
+For example, to set the Node.js version for a specific subproject, add the following lines to its Gradle block in your `build.gradle(.kts)` file:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">